axeptio/sample-app-ios/README.md

 * `sampleSwift`: Illustrates the usage of the Axeptio SDK with Swift and Swift Package Manager.
 * `sampleObjectiveC`: Demonstrates the integration of the Axeptio SDK with ObjectiveC and CocoaPods.

+Each module can be build with `brands` or `publishers` given your requirements.

 ## Getting Started

 **Axeptio** CMP ios sdk